guangxush/LearnEng/Dictation/README.md

 92. I had it in spades(铲子) on both sides(被晒黑了), it came really natural(自然) to me.

-93. It takes a lot of work, you have to work every day on it.
-And then that's not a downside.
+93. It(Playing the guitar excellently) takes(requires/costs/spends) a lot of work(pracrice), you have to work every day on it.
+And then that's not a downside(discouraging/negative aspect).
 There isn't a downside, really.

+94. - J：Hello?

+   - P： Hi, Would you be interested in switching over to TMI Long Distance Service?
+   - J: Oh, gee, I can't talk right now.
+Why don't you give me your home number and I'll call you later.
+   - P：Uh, well, sorry.
+We're not allowed to do that.
+   - J: Oh, I guess you don't want people calling you at home?
+   - P：No.
+   - J: Well, now you know how I feel.(click!)

+95. As many of you know,
+    - Hey, you got anything to eat?
+    - Yeah, try these.
+    - I'm not eating that kid stuff.
+    - Just try them.